StefansGH/UI-TARS-desktop/plan.md

 }

 ## Reference implementations

-* `PyMacroRecord` is macro recorder.
+* `PyMacroRecord` is macro recorder build in Python.
 It has a different purpose (record and repeat), but the recording functionality can be reused.
 Ignore the Linux and Windows stuff, focus on MacOS
+* An old implementation in Python I build myself.
+* IMPORTANT: It needs to be part of the existing Node.js application.

+## Implementation Checklist

+### Phase 1: Core Recording
+- [ ] Implement screenshot capture functionality (200ms intervals)
+- [ ] Create screenshot cache management (keep only latest screenshot)
+- [ ] Implement mouse event capture (click, move, drag, scroll)
+- [ ] Implement keyboard event capture (keystroke, hotkey combinations)
+- [ ] Create action object formatting functions

+### Phase 2: API Integration (Mock)
+- [ ] **Print API request string instead of sending** (no API available yet)
+- [ ] Format multipart/form-data payload structure
+- [ ] Generate unique IDs and timestamps for each action
+- [ ] Extract screen metadata (width, height)
+- [ ] Create JSON structure for actions according to spec